snakescott/funemployment-2019/what-do-developers-want.md

 > If developer's aren't complaining about CI/CD, monitoring/alerting/paging, observability, or feature flags, what other DevOps stuff are they complaining about next?

-Got lots of interesting answers including
+The exclusions are there because those items seem like clearly (to me!) part of forward-looking DevOps implementations.
+I recieved lots of interesting answers (unsorted/raw at the moment).
+Asking questions which elicit interesting answers is fun!

 * Security
 * Prioritization of the fixes for those